 Hydrangeas thrive in a moist, but well-drained soil, in a cool, semi-shady part of the garden.
 Try to avoid exposed east-facing sites, where cold winds may damage young spring growth, and also avoid dry, sunny spots.

-Work plenty of organic matter into the soil prior to planting, and periodically over time.
+Work plenty of organic matter into the soil prior to planting, and after planting and in subsequent years apply organic matter as mulch.
 This could be well-rotted leafmould, garden compost, composted bark, or farmyard manure.

-On lighter, sandier soils, feed in early spring with a flowering shrub fertiliser.
+Hydrangeas can be fed annually if necessary with fertiliser in late winter or spring.
 This should be enough for the season, but should not be necessary on richer soils.
-Too much feeding can encourage excessive soft, leafy growth, with plants less likely to develop flower buds and more at risk from frost in colder winters.
+On lighter, sandier soils, feeding is more likely to be helpful.
+Too much feeding can encourage excessive soft, leafy growth, with plants less likely to develop flower buds and more at risk from frost damage in colder winters.

 Pruning and training